codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 For large screen devices, the class `col-md-3` will give `max-width: 25%`.
 So, we'll have 4 products per row.

-The current version of Bootstrap (v4) offers a new feature that allow us to align items using a helper class.
+The current version of Bootstrap (v4) provides a new feature that allow us to align items using a helper class.
 Please check the [Alignment](https://getbootstrap.com/docs/4.0/layout/grid/#alignment "ext") section before heading to our next tutorial.
 We'll build a simple homepage as planned in the beginning of this series. :D